viccon/sturdyc/README.md

 Preventing this has been one of the key objectives for this package.
 We do not want to cause a significant load on an underlying data source every time one of our keys expires.
+To address this, `sturdyc` performs _in-flight_ tracking for every key.

-The `GetOrFetch` function takes a key and a function for retrieving the data if it's not in the cache.
-The cache is going to ensure that we never have more than a single request per key.
-It achieves this by tracking all of the in-flight requests:
+We can demonstrate this using the `GetOrFetch` function which takes a key, and a function for retrieving the data if it's not in the cache.
+The cache is going to ensure that we never have more than a single request per key:

 ```go
 	var count atomic.Int32